ssdeanx/DevKit-AI/docs/03-core-concepts.md

 The **Supervisor** acts as the project manager for the AI team.
 Its responsibilities include:

 1.  **Context Assembly:** It gathers all necessary context for the task, including:
-    -   Content from your staged GitHub files.
+    -   Content from your staged GitHub files via the advanced RAG system.
     -   Recent conversation history (short-term memory).
     -   Learned facts and feedback from past sessions (long-term memory).
 2.  **Agent Delegation:** It receives the agent choice from the Orchestrator and formally assigns the task.